 Common childhood vision problems include hyperopia (farsightedness), myopia (nearsightedness), and astigmatism (blurriness of vision).

-Other Common Childhood Vision Problems: Strabismus (crossed eyes) and amblyopia (lazy eye)
+Other Common Childhood Vision Problems: Strabismus and Amblyopia

-Strabismus is diagnosed when the eyes fail to align simultaneously; this result in one or both eyes turning out, up, in, or down.
+Strabismus (crossed eyes) is when the eyes fail to align simultaneously.
+This results in one or both eyes turning out, up, in, or down.
 This eye problem can be either inherited or the result of injury to the eye muscles or nerves.

-Amblyopia results when one eye has dimmer or less focused sight than the other.
+Amblyopia (lazy eye) results when one eye has dimmer or lower focus than the other.
 There is no apparent difference in the structure of the eyes to cause this.
 Treatment for this may include glasses, eye patches, or eye drops.

-The danger with these conditions is that, if left untreated, one eye may become useless.
+The danger with this condition is that, if left untreated, one eye may become useless.
 The goal in treatment is to increase the strength of the weaker eye so that the strong eye does not compensate for it.

-So get your kids eyes checked early to start building better vision for a better future for your child.
+So, get your kid’s eyes checked early to start building stronger vision and a better future.

-Is There Anything You Can Do To Improve Your Child’s Vision?
+Is There Anything You Can Do to Improve Your Child’s Eye Health?

-One very important thing that you can do to help your child’s eye health, is to ensure that they eat a diet high in eye healthy vitamins and minerals.
+One very important thing that you can do to improve your child’s vision is to provide a healthy diet.
+Ensure that they eat a diet high in eye-healthy vitamins and minerals.
 The younger you start your child eating vegetables and dark leafy greens the better.
-If children grow up with these foods they are less likely to rebel against eating their vegetables.
-It is more difficult to switch your child over to an eye healthy diet, if your child is not used to eating these healthy foods to begin with.
+If children grow up with these foods, they are less likely to rebel against eating their vegetables.
+It is more difficult to switch your child over to an eye-healthy diet if they are not used to eating these healthy foods to begin with.

 As soon as your child is able to eat normal foods, try giving them vegetables to snack on instead of crackers or chips.
 You will probably want to start with cooked vegetables that they can hold in their fingers like carrots or green beans.
 As they get older and have more teeth and learn to chew harder foods you can easily switch them over to raw vegetables as snacks.
-These are very easy to prepare ahead of time and have in the fridge so that your child can get their own snacks if necessary.
+These are very easy to prepare ahead of time.
+Have them prepared in the fridge so that your older children can get their own snacks if necessary.

 Talk to your doctor about a good multivitamin for children.
 Get them used to taking a vitamin every morning with their breakfast.
 This helps to ensure that they will get all the vitamins and minerals that may be missing from their daily diet.
-Schools have become more aware of the need to provide healthy foods for their lunch programs, but if your child refuses to eat the vegetables supplied there is not much the schools can do about it.
+Schools have become more aware of the need to provide healthy foods for their lunch programs.
+However, if your child refuses to eat the vegetables supplied, there is not much the schools can do about it.
 Early training in good eating habits is an important step that you can take to ensure your child’s health.

 As a bonus, a healthy diet not only strengthens your child’s vision, it can also help to build a strong and healthy body.
-Avoiding saturated fats, fast foods, and prepared foods can make a big difference in your child’s health.
-This doesn’t mean that you should never allow your child to eat these foods, just make sure that they are limited.
+Avoiding saturated fats, fast foods, and processed foods can make a big difference in your child’s health.
+This doesn’t mean that you should never allow your child to eat these foods, just make sure it’s not often.
 Save them for special treats like passing a difficult test in school or a birthday.